blacklightpy/vaultofknowledge/Tasks.md

 - IDEA: Certified Sand Castle, Kite and Bridge Construction expert | The reason we can't scale up sand castles or aircrafts are because the fundamental forces are in inverse square ratio, but scaling is linear; Also that the interconnected forces increase with more particles
 - IDEA: Adjusting pricing based on supply transport charges
 - WRITING-PROMPT: The smaller you zoom a Mandelbort set, the chances of getting lost in open space is high.
 Imagine if you were like AntMan, but you have to touch a particle to come back to being a human.
+- How to public domain license - Dheeraj

 Concepts:
 - Homebrew, Store; Source, DMG | Chocolatey, WinGet, Ninite, PortableApps, 0install, Store; Source, EXE, MSI, MSIX, APPX | APT, Aptitude, Synaptic, Zypper, YaST, DNF, YUM, pacman, pamac, aurman, Portage, Nix, eopkg, xbps-install, Snap, Flatpak; Source, DEB, RPM, AppImage |NPM, pip, NuGet, yarn, RubyGems, Composer